astrivant/polyad/docs/deployment/postgresql.md

 Repeat the PVC check for `cnpg.io/cluster=polyad-authentication` when enabled.
 For GKE, resolve each PV's `spec.csi.volumeHandle` to its disk and verify the disk's `diskEncryptionKey.kmsKeyName` with Compute Engine.
-A selected class in desired configuration alone does not prove that an existing volume uses it.
+Verify the existing volume's actual encryption settings as part of this check.

 **Enabling this setting does not encrypt or move existing PVCs.** Plan a CloudNativePG migration or restore onto newly provisioned encrypted volumes.
-Changing a StorageClass's immutable parameters is not a rotation mechanism;
-create a new class for a changed provisioning policy.
+Create a new StorageClass for a changed provisioning policy, then migrate or restore onto volumes provisioned with it.
 Disabling this chart option does not decrypt retained disks and may let future instances use other storage.
 Check every primary and standby after migration before retiring old volumes.